 Here are a few ideas of upcoming projects/articles/reviews for 2020. . .

-- More Planted Tank Articles: Based on some of my struggles over the past year with our planted tank I have a few articles to discuss some of my lessons learned.
+• More Planted Tank Articles: Based on my struggles over the past year with our planted tank, I have a few articles to discuss lessons I learned.

-The biggest potential development is in starting a Nano Reef!
-I have always had a facination with saltwater aquariums, but have never had the courage and/or resources to make it happen.
-Given that Fluval has several marine specific All-In-One Aquarium options for saltwater, I think I might just have a go.
+The most significant potential development is in starting a Nano Reef!
+I have always been fascinated with saltwater aquariums but have never had the courage and resources to make it happen.
+Given that Fluval has several marine-specific All-In-One Aquarium options for saltwater, I might just have a go.
 Going with a marine aquarium will open up numerous opportunities to learn and share.

-- In-Tank Aquatics Media Basket: I have never seen the benefit to these aftermarket media baskets for the freshwater Spec aquariums.
-For the marine tanks, I’m understanding there can be many benefits to getting rid of the stock sponge filter (that Fluval also provides with their saltwater tanks).
+• In-Tank Aquatics Media Basket: I have never seen the benefit of these aftermarket media baskets for freshwater Spec aquariums.
+For the marine tanks, I understand there can be many benefits to getting rid of the stock sponge filter (that Fluval also provides with their saltwater tanks).

-- How to Make Saltwater: Just filling up a marine aquarium is an adventure.
-I anticipate setting up my own water factory that will entail an RODI system and a saltwater mixing station.
+• How to Make Saltwater: Just filling up a marine aquarium is an adventure.
+I anticipate setting up my own water factory, and that will involve a RODI system and a saltwater mixing station.

-- Saltwater Tank Ancillary Equipment: There is a ton of supporting equipment and accessories that I will have an opportunity to use and review for a saltwater aquarium.
-This could include: Refractometer, aquarium salt, power head (Wavemaker), Auto Top Off (ATO) system, Total Dissolved Solids (TDS) meter, aftermarket marine LED lights.
+• Saltwater Tank Ancillary Equipment: There is a ton of supporting equipment and accessories that I will have an opportunity to use and review for a saltwater aquarium.
+This could include a refractometer, aquarium salt, power head (Wavemaker), Auto Top Off (ATO) system, Total Dissolved Solids (TDS) meter, and aftermarket marine LED lights.

 If all of this saltwater adventure comes to fruition, don’t worry – I will still keep our planted Spec V up and running as well.

-If you have any thoughts on projects you’d like to see or other product reviews, feel free to leave them in the comments.
+If you have any thoughts on projects you’d like to see or other product reviews, please leave them in the comments.
 Thanks!